The Dark Knight Coaster

-The Dark Knight Coaster is the name of three enclosed steel roller coasters located at Six Flags Great Adventure, Six Flags Great America, and Six Flags México.
+The Dark Knight Coaster is a Batman-themed indoor steel roller coaster attraction located at Six Flags Great Adventure, Six Flags Great America, and Six Flags México.
 They opened in 2008 and 2009, timed closely to the theatrical release of The Dark Knight.
 All three installations were manufactured by Mack Rides.

 History

 Six Flags Great Adventure

 At Six Flags Great Adventure in Jackson Township, New Jersey, Batman & Robin: The Chiller and Movietown Water Effect were removed to make way for the construction of The Dark Knight.
 The roller coaster primarily occupies the previous location of the Movietown Water Effect, with the queue area placed in front of the building.
 Original plans called for the demolition of the Batman & Robin: The Chiller station and observatory but were later excluded from demolition plans.
 The exit was originally slated to go through the present Justice League gift shop adjacent to the ride, but this turned out not to be the case.
 On May 15, 2008, The Dark Knight officially opened to the public.